Gran Canaria · Canary Islands

 🏞️ Roque Nublo

-One of Gran Canaria’s most famous landmarks, Roque Nublo towers over the island and offers breathtaking views across volcanic ridges and distant peaks, especially at sunrise or sunset.
+If you have the energy, you can visit one of Gran Canaria’s most famous landmarks, Roque Nublo.
+It towers over the island and offers breathtaking views across volcanic ridges and distant peaks, especially at sunrise or sunset.

 🗺️ Trail Map & Navigation